zimagi/zimagi/docs/about/principles/twelve-factor-apps.rst

 CLI application
 ---------------

-The **MCMI** system bundles a **CE** utility that serves as a core CLI interface for working with the system.
+The **MCMI** system bundles a **MCMI** utility that serves as a core CLI interface for working with the system.
 It is not required to use this interface but it can be handier than rolling our own, *especially to those not familiar with Docker run command syntax*.

 To install on as many target platforms as possible we create this asset as a `PyPI project <https://pypi.org/project/mcmi/>`_ **pip install mcmi**.
 The setup process first builds the project on version updates, collecting the executable asset, then deploys to the central PIP registry.